BestTimesToVisit.com Logo

 activity

-Experience Cambridge from its most picturesque angle by hiring a punt and gliding along the River Cam.
-Drift past the magnificent 'College Backs' – the stunning gardens and architecture of colleges like King's and Trinity – and soak in the quintessential Cambridge atmosphere.
-For an enhanced experience, pack a picnic with local cheeses and a bottle of Pimm's, and consider a guided tour for fascinating historical anecdotes.
+Embrace the quintessential Cambridge experience by hiring a punt and gliding along the River Cam.
+Drift past the magnificent 'College Backs' – the stunning rear gardens and architecture of King's, Clare, Trinity, and St John's Colleges.
+Consider a guided tour for fascinating historical anecdotes, or rent your own for a more intimate, self-paced exploration.

 Best time: Apr-Oct